robthompson16/support-for-early-career-teachers/content/education-development-trust/year-2-deepening-assessment-feedback-and-questioning.md

 caption: "Year 2"
 ---

-In this module you'll build on your existing knowledge to develop further practical ways to hone your assessment, feedback and questioning techniques.
+In this module you’ll build on your existing knowledge to develop further practical ways to hone your assessment, feedback and questioning techniques.

 ## Module introduction